 How do businesses meet those demands and remain competitive?
 By being technologically nimble.

 How does one become technologically nimble?
-Think hybrid… our topic for next week.
+Think hybrid… our topic for the next blog entry.